-I’ve known Kayla Rodney since we were in the MFA program at San Diego State University together.
-Since we were in Ilya Kaminsky’s translation class in 2014, I have admired her use of vocabulary and diction to elevate the poetic aesthetic of a work.
+Having known Kayla Rodney since we were in the MFA program at San Diego State University together, I have admired her use of vocabulary and diction to elevate the poetic aesthetic of a work since we were in Ilya Kaminsky’s translation class in 2014.
 Take her translation of the beginning of Azzurra D’Agostino’s first untitled poem from Canti di un luogo abbandonato (Songs of a World Abandoned):

 Here, a field flanked farmhouse